The best way to learn the art of DJing is through a mentor.

-3. Learn to Beatmatch
+3. Learn To Beatmatch

-Yes, I know the tools available today make it possible to be a DJ without ever learning to beatmatch, but I still believe it’s an important skill to have.
+Yes, I know the industry standard tools available today, like Ableton live, etc., make it possible to be a DJ without ever learning to beatmatch, but I still believe it’s an important skill to have.
 Unfortunately, it’s not an easy one to master and it will take time.

 The best way to begin beatmatching is to use two copies of the same track.
 Use a track you are very familiar with and preferably one that has a simple and clear drum pattern.

-Step 1 — Practice Cueing Up and Starting the Record
+Step 1 — Practice Cueing Up And Starting The Record

 For this step, you’ll only need one of the turntables and let’s go ahead and use the headphones.
 Put the record on the platter and start the turntable.
 Drop the needle just before the beginning of the track (forget the cueing lever and just do it by hand—no one uses that thing).

 Next, stop the record by pressing down on the label or the ring surrounding it with your middle finger.
 Use your finger to rotate the record and ‘fast-forward’ it until you hear the first beat.

 Once you’ve got the first beat, quickly move your finger to the outer edge and hold the record from there.
 This position gives you more precision.
 Try moving the record back and forth over the first beat to get familiar with its position.

-As you’re moving over the first beat, try letting the record go just after you pass it.
+As you’re moving over the first beat of the song, try letting the record go just after you pass it.
 You actually want to give it a slight push, to ensure it starts rotating right away.

-Step 2 — Practice Synching the Beats
+Step 2 — Practice Synching The Beats

 Since both decks are playing the same track, all you need to do is start the track in the headphones in time with the one playing over the speakers, making sure the beats are aligned.

 If you’ve managed to align the beats perfectly, congratulations!
 Now try again, until you get it right every time.

 If you haven’t aligned the beats perfectly, one of the tracks will be lagging behind the other.
 In order to rectify this, you need to first determine whether the track in the headphones is lagging behind the other one or is ahead of it.

 If the track is lagging, you need to speed it up a bit by either giving it a small push using your finger on the edge of the label or by twirling the spindle between your index finger and your thumb.
 If the track is ahead, slow it down by gently touching the platter’s outer edge.

 If you ended up overcorrecting or correcting in the wrong direction, simply adjust in the opposite direction until the beats are perfectly aligned.

-Step 3 — Practice Catching Up and Slowing Down
+Step 3 — Practice Catching Up And Slowing Down

 Since two tracks rarely have the exact same tempo, the beats will grow further and further apart, even if you manage to start the second record on the exact same beat as the first.